Lahore University of Management Sciences: Suleman Dawood School of Business

 The Suleman Dawood School of Business was the first school established at LUMS in 1986.
 The school's curriculum was designed in partnership with Harvard Business School and Ivey Business School.
 The school offers full-time MBA, a week-end Executive MBA, a course-based PhD Management and Bachelor's programmes in Accounting and Finance and Management Science.
 The school also offers minors in public management and computational finance.
-The school is led by Dr. Alnoor Bhimani, along with Dr. Zainab Riaz, Dr. Adeel Zaffar, Dr. Zehra Waheed and Dr. Tanveer Shehzad serving as Associate Deans' of Research, External Relations, Undergraduate Academics and Graduate Academics respectively.
+The school is led by Dr Fazal Jawad Seyyed along with Dr. Faiza Ali, Dr. Adeel Zaffar, Dr. Zehra Waheed and Dr. Tanveer Shehzad serving as Associate Deans' of Research, External Relations, Undergraduate Academics and Graduate Academics respectively.
+Between 2018 and 2023, the School was headed by Professor Alnoor Bhimani.

 The school has research linkages with many renowned universities including Harvard University, McGill University, Massachusetts Institute of Technology, University of Chicago, University of Essex, University of Sussex, National University of Singapore, and Management Development Institute.